 Atick investigated only linear transformations as candidate coding schemes.
-Basically, this means that his LGN cells simply compute weighted sums or differences of their inputs - in our terms these may represent luminance or chrominance (e.g. L+M or L-M, respectively where L derives from the red cones and M from the green).
-As recent developments in artificial neural networks9 and single cell recording10 techniques are revealing - single cells might be computing sophisticated non-linear functions of their inputs.
-With this in mind, we present results for a simple non-linear (divisive) transformation in addition to some previously established linear transformations.
-In the absence of other guidance, our non-linear transformation is motivated by the desire to represent colored objects in a way that is independent of the shadowing that pervades natural scenes.
-In particular, we have investigated the definitions of luminance = L+M and chrominance = (L-M)/(L+M).
+Basically, this means that his LGN cells simply compute weighted sums or differences of their inputs: in our terms these may represent luminance or chrominance (e.g., L + M or L - M, respectively, where L derives from the red cones and M from the green).
+As recent developments in artificial neural networks9 and single-cell recording10 techniques reveal, single cells might be computing sophisticated nonlinear functions of their inputs.
+With this in mind, we present results for a simple nonlinear (divisive) transformation in addition to some previously established linear transformations.
+In the absence of other guidance, our nonlinear transformation is motivated by the desire to represent colored objects in a way that is independent of the shadowing that pervades natural scenes.
+In particular, we have investigated the definitions of luminance = L + Mand chrominance = (L - M)/(L + M).

-This formulation has the advantage of retaining the L-M subtractive element to chrominance whilst ensuring that a cast shadow boundary that typically attenuates L and M by similar amounts effects a luminance step but produces little or no change in chrominance.
-We precede details of our investigation by a review some evidence and models under-pinning it.
+This formulation has the advantage of retaining the L - M subtractive element to chrominance while ensuring that a cast-shadow boundary that typically attenuates L and M by similar amounts effects a luminance step but produces little or no change in chrominance.
+We precede details of our investigation by a review of some evidence and models underpinning it.

-1.2 Evidence
+B. Evidence

-Both physiological and psychological evidence suggests that the HVS analyzes images employing neural subsystems tuned to different attributes of the stimulus (color, texture, and movement) that vary in their degrees of spatial and temporal resolution.
-In particular, the psychophysically measured contrast sensitivity functions for visual stimuli modulated in luminance and chrominance show different profiles.
+Both physiological and psychological evidence suggests that the HVS analyzes images by employing neural subsystems tuned to different attributes of the stimulus (color, texture, and movement) that vary in their degrees of spatial and temporal resolution.
+In particular, the psychophysically measured CSF's for visual stimuli modulated in luminance and chrominance show different profiles.

-Chrominance modulation (of red/green isoluminant color design) is not seen at high SF above about 12 cycles/deg, whereas luminance modulation has been reported to be visible up to11 and beyond12 30 cycles/deg.
-Furthermore, luminance sensitivity appears to peak around 2 cycles/deg and drops off at lower SFs (thus achieving band-pass filtering), whereas sensitivity to isoluminant color is highest at those low SFs (and is low-pass filtered).
-We restrict our consideration to red-green opponent definitions and do not address the blue-yellow system with its complication of sparser retinal coverage, nor peripheral vision.
+Chrominance modulation (of red-green isoluminant color design) is not seen at high SF above ~ 12 cycles/deg, whereas luminance modulation has been reported to be visible up to11 and beyond12 30 cycles/deg.
+Furthermore, luminance sensitivity appears to peak near 2 cycles/deg and drops off at lower SF's (thus achieving band-pass filtering), whereas sensitivity to isoluminant color is highest at those low SF's (and is low-pass filtered).
+We restrict our consideration to red-green opponent definitions and do not address the blue-yellow system, with its complication of sparser retinal coverage, nor peripheral vision.

 A qualitative division into band-pass luminance and low-pass chrominance transmission prevails also in physiological measurements^{13,14} of the single cells in parvocellular layers of LGN in macaque (with much similarity to the HVS).
 The responses measured to modulations in luminance or chrominance show that the majority of cells (coined "Type-I R-G") exhibit center-surround receptive fields that simultaneously encode band-pass luminance and low-pass chrominance signals.
-It is not clear precisely how the signals from these cells might propagate to generate psychophysically measured sensation, nor whether other visual pathways might be involved to significant extents15.
-However, it is interesting to note that these "Type-I R-G" cells, considered leading candidates for the early transmission of chromatic and luminance information, do seem to share similar SF characteristics as the final output (single cells however have narrower bandwidths).
+It is not clear precisely how the signals from these cells might propagate to generate psychophysically measured sensation, nor whether other visual pathways might be involved to significant extents.15 However, it is interesting to note that these Type-I R-G cells, considered leading candidates for the early transmission of chromatic and luminance information, do seem to share similar SF characteristics as the final output (single cells, however, have narrower bandwidths).

-1.3 Multiplex Model
+C. Multiplex Model